 Q: Were the obstacles factual they encountered during transport (e.g., nearly driving off the mountain in the Great Smokies or run-ins with the traveling circus)?

-No, they were all from my overactive writer's mind after research.
-All I had to work with was the yellowed clippings, which wouldn't have discussed any of the perils, although the Lloyd's of London telegram I uncovered helped me imagine what problems they might encounter — that telegram in the book (again, verbatim) mentioned blowouts, duststorms, acts of God, and so much more wonderful/awful things.
+After lots of research, they were almost all fictional, products of my overactive writer's mind.
+All I had to work with was the stack of yellowed clippings, which wouldn't have discussed any of the perils, except for the Lloyd's of London telegram I uncovered that helped me imagine what problems they might have encountered — that telegram in the book (again, verbatim) mentioned blowouts, duststorms, acts of God, and so much more wonderful/awful things.

-Q: When writing a piece of historical fiction such as this, do you have a formula of any kind as to what percentage or components of the tale must be factual and to what degree you feel free to embellish or create fictional tangents?
+Q: When writing a piece of historical fiction, do you have a formula as to what percentage of the tale must be factual and to what degree you feel free to embellish or create fictional tangents?

-Actually, this novel worked the other way around.
-I had all these facts from the 30+ clippings, (which I spinkled throughout the novel almost verbatim, taking only a bit of literary license to make them fit) that gave me a framework and wonderful details such as the onions.
+With this novel, I had all these facts from the 30+ clippings, (which I sprinkled throughout the novel almost verbatim, taking only a bit of literary license to make them fit) that gave me a framework as well as wonderful details such as the onions.
 I just had to fill in the gaps.
-I had a stack of facts.
-I even had one of the main characters, the Old Man, although I didn't have much about him, so I based him on all that I knew about zookeepers during that era, rough and tumble guys, many of whom had backgrounds with circuses and farms.
+I even had one of the main characters, the head keeper I called the Old Man, although I didn't know much about him, so I based him on all that I knew about zookeepers during that era, rough and tumble guys, many of whom had backgrounds with circuses and farms.

 As for Red, my background as a travel writer and a photographer who grew up with Life magazines in my house, informed her.
-I knew, for balance, I needed a woman on the road somehow with them, a "scandalous" character who would embody the social situation for women in 1938.
-The story had to have a female character as much as it needed the Dust Bowl and the "Green Book" sort of racial situation at the time as well, all done with a light, adventure-focused touch, if I could pull that off.
+I knew, for balance, I needed a woman on the road with them, a "scandalous" character who would embody the social situation for women in 1938.
+The story had to have a female character as much as it needed the Dust Bowl along with the "Green Book" sort of racial situation at the time, all done with a light, adventure-focused touch, if I could pull that off.

-If you are interested in how a writer, at least this one, figures out all the many, many elements involved in such a tale, you might enjoy seeing the white board I created to be sure I had a full-told tale before I ever began writing.
-See this website's "West with Giraffes"' webpage.
-I've shown a photo of it during many of my speaking events this year, both Zoom and in-person, and people seem to get a kick out of it, to my surprise.
+If you are interested in how a writer, at least this one, figures out all the many, many elements involved in such a tale, you might enjoy seeing the White Board I created to be sure I had a fully-told tale before I ever began writing.
+(See it directly above this interview) I've shown a photo of it during many of my speaking events, and people seem to get a kick out of it, to my surprise.

 Q: Do giraffes really eat onions?

-As I said in my Author's Note, the only thing I had to work with as I begin brainstorming how to tell the story was the 30 clippings about the giraffes' cross-country trek along with a few other small pieces of ephemera like telegrams.
-So I had to believe the 1938 San Diego Union article I placed (verbatim) as the last newspaper article in the book, that said the only way they got them out of the traveling crates once they were at the Zoo was enticing them with onions.
+As mentioned in my Author's Note, the only thing I had to work with as I begin brainstorming how to tell the story was the pile of yellowed clippings about the giraffes' cross-country trek along with a few other small pieces of ephemera like telegrams.
+The 1938 San Diego Union article I placed as the last newspaper article in the novel, said the only way they got them out of the traveling crates once they were at the Zoo was enticing them with onions.
 I recall the clipping's quote from Charley Smith who inspired the Riley Jones character: "Onions have power."
-So, of course, I couldn't help using that all through book.
+So, of course, I had to use that all through story.
 I've been told by a giraffe expert that they'd rather have carrots but onions will do.
 And they certainly did.

 By the way, giraffes are ruminants who have more than one stomach like cows and sheep.
-Believe it or not, giraffes have four stomachs.
+But, believe it or not, giraffes have four stomachs.
 They're always chewing cud before swallowing it again.
 Hence all the cud chewing mentions.

 Q: Have you traveled to Africa to see giraffes in the wild?